TL;DR • Proper deprovisioning of user access helps maintain algorithm integrity. • Neglecting this...

 If you lean too far, and don’t give people the access they need, you can’t effectively ensure integrity.

-This creates a paradoxical situation where overzealous security measures actually create/increase risk.
+This creates a paradoxical situation where overzealous security measures actually create or increase risk.

 Here's why, with reference to the 10 key aspects of algorithm integrity from a previous article: